 Kill la Kill: Ragyo Kiryuin is a disgusting megalomaniac who seeks to guide the end of humanity.
 With a slew of crimes in all of her scenes, Ragyo goes from treating her daughters as science experiments, to outright molesting them, to killing anyone who stands in her way including her own husband.
 Subverting the draw to the grandiose nature of her scheme and her campy style with her horrific personal crimes, Ragyo solidifies herself as one of the most repulsive characters in anime history.

-In Kotoura-san both of Haruka's parents are nearly universally hated by fans due to their (mis)treatment of Haruka.
-Considering they have no redeeming qualities, this is intended.
+In Kotoura-san both of Haruka's parents.
 The mom Kumiko, while is a Jerkass who did disown her daughter due to revealing her affair and considered to send her to a mental ward, paid the price for her own actions and came to regret the disownment; she really did try to help Haruka but failed.
 The father?
 He's a Karma Houdini.

 Quattro, a Smug Snake who at her best, enjoys making fun of her younger sisters and at her worst, has absolutely no regard for human life and thinks those who do so are foolish, and this in a series with only a couple actually evil characters out of a massive cast.
 That she is such a ratbastard definitely makes her Villainous Breakdown all the sweeter when Nanoha blasts the crap out of her from across an entire space ship.
 Yes, even through the walls.